TimvanScherpenzeel/spars/README.md

 ### Scrolling

+Contains utility functions for smooth scrolling to certain positions on the page and scrolling to top on page unload.

 ### Settings

 Contains code to parse ?key1=value&key2=value search queries in the URL to override application wide settings.
 Useful for toggling settings on any device without requiring special builds.